ComposioHQ/composio-fastapi/README.md

        print(f"Please visit: {connection_request.redirect_url}")
        connection_request.wait_for_connection()  # Wait for user to complete OAuth
    ```
+   **NOTE**: This code is for demonstration purposes, check [connection](./simple_gmail_agent/connection.py) module for more details on how create and manage connections for users

 3. **Request Processing**: User sends a natural language request